Can vMEMES cause Clinical Depression..?

 Such experiences would seem most likely to disrupt the PURPLE vMEME’s need for acceptance and safety-in-belonging

-It’s also important that Beck states that people with depressive schemas tend to view situations as Timeless and Global.
+It’s also important that Beck states people with depressive schemas tend to view situations as Timeless and Global.

 Overall then, it would seem vMEMES, especially on the sacrifice-self/conformity side of the Spiral which look to others for success, can indeed, through their attributional style, contribute to Depression.